 - Avoid frosted lipsticks or overly-bright colours

-- Keep jewelry extremely simple – small is better
+- Keep jewellery extremely simple – small is better

-- Avoid jewelry that could distract from your face or that looks dated
+- Avoid jewellery that could distract from your face or that looks dated

 - Consider if multiple ear piercings or visible tattoos are appropriate for your profession